Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Q. What is a feature or support code?

 A Support Code is an easy way to pass information about any given unit back to us for support.
 The code contains unit-specific information such as serial number, firmware revision, and installed or activated features.
-It may also be requested to verify ownership for specific requests for complex test files.
+Verifying ownership for specific requests for complex test files may also be requested.

-A feature code can perform a specific action specific to a Sync-One2 v2, enabling an enhanced feature for example.
+A feature code can perform a specific action specific to a single Sync-One2 v2, enabling an enhanced feature.

 Q. What about support for my original version?